rpeddacama/Analytics/README.md

 Analytics

-Application analytics from consumer usage of search.
+Application builds analytics from customer usage of search.
 It generates detailed reports on how providers are ranked for the Top hits to search application.

 Entire life-cycle of the application is managed in the Spark cluster without any trips to intermediate storage.
 This eliminates potential data loss, delays and duplication.